Providing family centered occupational, physical, and speech therapies to children where they learn best

 A weekly visit from a speech therapist to a classroom to help a child work on language and communication skills.
 Therapists work with a child in the classroom during their natural routine and in the company of their peers and teachers.

 A visit from an occupational therapist to a summer day camp to help work on fine motor skills, in the context of an art project.
 Therapists “integrate” therapy into a child’s day with the encouragement and involvement of other children.
 In this context, the therapist works directly with the child, as well as the staff.

 Program evaluations and in-service training for community organizations that serve your child.
 Our services are designed to guide the staff of organizations on how to successfully include children with developmental delays and disabilities as true participants in their programs.
 Additionally, we assist family members and caregivers in recognizing, facilitating, and building on their child’s developmental milestones.

-Types of Therapy Offered: Occupational, Physical, and Speech and Language
+Types of Therapy Offered: Occupational and Speech and Language

 Occupational Therapists assist young children who are experiencing difficulties with sensory processing, fine motor, and self-help skills.